RSHE

 Summer |

-Students will learn about LGBTQ+ with a focus on hate crime and how to cover the subject matter appropriately | Students will communicate well thought out responses, make informed judgements and use personal experience to demonstrate a broad knowledge and understanding of the difficulties faced by LGBTQ+ community. | The teacher will assess the students through their contribution to class discussions alongside class and homework reflections on the subject matters they have been exposed to |
+Students will be introduced to First Aid and Fire Safety, making healthy choices about eating, sleeping and personal hygiene. | Students will make considered decisions that are well informed and will know how to support others in difficult situations | The teacher will assess the students through their contribution to class discussions alongside class and homework reflections on the subject matters they have been exposed to. |

 Year 8 Curriculum plans